King4424/DevOps-Project-1/README.md

 # AIM:
-## *Cloning HTML file from GitHub to Jenkins-server building job using Ansible and deploying HTML file to remote web-server*
+## *Cloning HTML file from GitHub to Jenkins-server building job using Ansible and deploying HTML file to remote web-server, A Complete CI/CD Automation Project. *

 ## STEPS:
 **1. Launch 3 Servers (Linux)**